Triangulated categories of relative 1-motives

 \subsection{Continuity and smoothness}

 We think of Deligne $1$-motives as "$1$-motivic local systems" over the base $S$.
-The results in this section, which have classical analogues for local systems/lisse sheaves, justify in part this intuition.
+The results in this section, which have classical analogues for local systems and lisse $\ell$-adic sheaves, justify in part this intuition.

 We start with a lemma about discrete group schemes.